lesaux/klipper_canbus_flasher/README.md

 # klipper_canbus_flasher
- A bash script to flash klipper.
+ A bash script to flash klipper via canbus.
+ This assumes you have Katapult readyto go!

 For each board you specify, the script will compile the firmware and then flash it.